carlosmunoz/zanata-wiki/JAAS-Authentication.md

       `zanata.security.auth.policy.<authtype> = <policy-name>`

 ... where `<authtype>` is the authentication type enabled for the Zanata instance.
-Accepted values are: INTERNAL, JAAS, OPENID, KERBEROS
+Accepted values are: internal, jaas, openid, kerberos

 ... and `<policy-name>` is the authentication policy name as defined in login-config.xml (see sections below).

 In most cases, only a single authentication mechanism should be active at any given time, and Zanata will refuse to start if these settings are incorrect.
-However, the INTERNAL and OPENID mechanisms can be enabled simultaneously in the latest Zanata release (2.0+).
+However, the 'internal' and 'openid' mechanisms can be enabled simultaneously in the latest Zanata release (2.0+).

 1. After first login, you will need to make yourself an admin in the database: